285sopes2usac/USAX/docs/contributing.md

 The system tests (shellcmds) require experience with C and system programming.
 Working on the test runners require some experience with Python.
-Changes to the `build_toolchain` script and related require good Bash skills and deep knowledge about how to build C/C++ projects with cross-compilers.
-Tilck's build itself requires CMake experience.
+Changes to the `build_toolchain` script and related require good Bash skills and deep knowledge about how to build C/C++ projects with cross-compilers. usax's build itself requires CMake experience.

-Contributions to the kernel Tilck are the generally harder compared to the rest of the components and require a *significant* experience with C, *good* theoretical understanding of operating systems and at least *some* practical experience with embedded or OS development or at least good knowledge of x86
+Contributions to the kernel usax are the generally harder compared to the rest of the components and require a *significant* experience with C, *good* theoretical understanding of operating systems and at least *some* practical experience with embedded or OS development or at least good knowledge of x86